Detailed guide on Vietnam labour law for foreigners

 • Termination for reasons such as poor performance or prolonged illness requires adherence to performance assessment criteria.

-• Employees have legal remedies for unlawful termination, including mediation and court reinstatement and compensation.
+• Employees have legal remedies for unlawful termination, including mediation court reinstatement, and compensation.

-• Mutual termination agreement should cover termination date, severance payments, leave days, handover and other relevant topics to avoid disputes.
+• Mutual termination agreements should cover termination dates, severance payments, leave days, handover, and other relevant topics to avoid disputes.

-In Vietnam, taxes and duties play a crucial role in the country's economic landscape, shaping the financial responsibilities of both individuals and businesses.
+Taxes and duties in Vietnam labour law play a crucial role in the country's economic landscape, shaping the financial responsibilities of both individuals and businesses.

 Personal Income Tax (PIT)